 Frequently asked questions

-As of 2025, I am actively working on two separate photography projects focused on finding and documenting pine martens and Eurasian lynx.
+As of 2025, I am actively working on a wildlife photography project focused on finding and documenting local pine martens.
 My goal is to capture them in environmental photographs rather than simple portraits.
 Pine martens have always been such an interesting species for me, but they are extremely rare.
-The same goes for lynx, but this species is ten times more difficult to photograph.
-This will be a difficult and enticing challenge for this year, and probably many more to come.
+Finding them and what paths they will take is very difficult.
+Pine martens are mostly active during the night, meaning i had to learn a completely new skill of using camera traps and flashes for wildlife photography.
+This is turning out to be a challenging but exciting project, and I have already gotten some amazing results.

 Yes, all my wildlife photographs are available for purchase as a print, with free shipping in Sweden.
 You can purchase prints on my website Prints Page or contact me.